EdgeFirstAI/documentation/docs/perception/4k/camera_4k.md

 # The 4K Camera Service
-The Camera service on the Maivin/Raivin supports 4k video in multiple fashions, including command-line configuration as well as through the WebUI.
+The Camera service on the Maivin/Raivin supports 4k video in multiple fashions, including command-line configuration, adding the parameters to the camera configuration file, as well as through the WebUI.

 ## Command Line Configuration
+The camera service can be run at the platform's command-line interface.
+The first step would be to log on to the platform via [SSH](../../platforms/ssh.md).
+Then stop the current camera service with the `sudo systemctl stop camera`.
 The following command-line options for the camera service are described below.

 ```bash
 # Enable 4K tile streaming